Khokhar brothers get bail in land grabbing case

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: A sessions court on Tuesday granted interim bail to Pakistan Muslim League-Nawaz (PML-N) MNA Afzal Khokhar, MPA Saiful Malook Khokhar and their brother Shafi Khokhar in a case pertaining to the illegal occupation of land.
-The Additional Sessions Judge, Shehzad Raza, approved bail for the Khokhar brothers against a surety bond of Rs 50,000 each.
-The Nawab Town police had registered an FIR against them for land grabbing.
+LAHORE: A sessions court on Tuesday granted interim bail to Pakistan Muslim League-Nawaz (PML-N) MNA Afzal Khokhar, MPA Saiful Malook Khokhar and their brother Shafi Khokhar in a case pertaining to illegal occupation of land.
+Additional Sessions Judge Shehzad Raza approved bail for the Khokhar brothers against a surety bond of Rs 50,000 each.
+The Nawab Town police had registered a first information report (FIR) against them on charges of land grabbing.
 The court directed the police to submit a progress report in the case on the next hearing on January 19.

-LAHORE: A sessions court on Tuesday granted interim bail to Pakistan Muslim League-Nawaz (PML-N) MNA Afzal Khokhar, MPA Saiful Malook Khokhar and their brother Shafi Khokhar in a case pertaining to the illegal occupation of land.
-The Additional Sessions Judge, Shehzad Raza, approved bail for the Khokhar brothers against a surety bond of Rs 50,000 each.
-The Nawab Town police had registered an FIR against them for land grabbing.
+LAHORE: A sessions court on Tuesday granted interim bail to Pakistan Muslim League-Nawaz (PML-N) MNA Afzal Khokhar, MPA Saiful Malook Khokhar and their brother Shafi Khokhar in a case pertaining to illegal occupation of land.
+Additional Sessions Judge Shehzad Raza approved bail for the Khokhar brothers against a surety bond of Rs 50,000 each.
+The Nawab Town police had registered a first information report (FIR) against them on charges of land grabbing.
 The court directed the police to submit a progress report in the case on the next hearing on January 19.